rmit-s3604433-sam-cullin/DBSystems-Assignment1/README.md

 # Task 0: DbService Script

 ## Summary
+The data used for testing can be found [HERE](https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-Monthly-counts-per-hour/).

 For testing the databases I decided to use Typescript as it the language I am most comfortable with.
 There are four key aspects to the script.
 - CLI Interface